ProjectEdenGG/Nexus/src/main/java/gg/projecteden/nexus/features/events/y2022/bearfair22/README.md

 - Add more easter eggs or random useless features/builds
 - When giving a player a kit, place the items in the players hotbar, moving any items currently occupying those slots into their inventory
+- Pugmas island could have a daily advent thing